 Flash Pass-Enabled Rides

-Not all park attractions are Flash Pass-enabled.
-Below is a list of Flash Pass-enabled attractions, with the caveat that not all attractions feature Flash Pass usage on every day.
-Be sure to check with the Flash Pass reservation center or call the park to see which rides are Flash Pass-enabled for the day.
+This is a list of Flash Pass-enabled attractions, with the caveat that not all attractions feature Flash Pass usage on every day.
+Be sure to check with the Flash Pass reservation center or call the park to see which rides are Flash Pass eligible for the day.

 - Batman The Ride